mozilla-mobile/FNPRMS/README.md

 - `log_dir`: Change to the location to store test output logs.
 1. `manual_dotimes.sh`:
 - `log_dir`: Change to the location where test output logs can be found.
 This value should match `log_dir` specified in `manual_test.sh`.

+## LICENSE

+    This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/